mtsuszycki/kubectl-explain-freemind/README.md

 FreeMind.
 It's the whole kubectl api tree as of 04th June 2023.
 It's pretty big, so be patient while importing to MindMup.
 It took a couple of minutes to import it to my MindMup.

-Screenshot from MindMup showing first level of the tree, the rest is collapsed
+Screenshot from MindMup showing first level of the tree, the rest is collapsed.
+It shows all objects that API supports:

 ![20230604-144733](https://github.com/mtsuszycki/kubectl-explain-freemind/assets/3226505/2f1b92f8-42b9-4acc-b22e-57629697c1d5)

-One level of 'namespaces'  with Top-Down theme.
+One level of object 'namespaces'  with Top-Down theme showing what 'options' are valid for 'namespaces':

 ![20230604-144752](https://github.com/mtsuszycki/kubectl-explain-freemind/assets/3226505/41059ad9-f5bd-4646-a97a-d728cc023116)

 'namespaces' subtree, unfolded: